The mysterious origins of Moscow's multicolored landmark

 After Saint Basil's Cathedral was completed in the mid-16th century, a legend began to circulate about the eclectic Orthodox church located in the heart of Moscow.

 It was an architectural feat -- the tallest structure in the city, thanks to new brickwork knowledge from the Italians -- and it was a show of Russia's might at the end of a century-long war.
-According to whispers, the Grand Prince of Moscow, infamously nicknamed Ivan the Terrible, had its architects blinded, so that they could never again design a structure so majestic.
+According to whispers, the Grand Prince of Moscow, infamously nicknamed Ivan the Terrible, had its architects blinded, so that they could never again design a building so majestic.

 Yet the origins of the structure remain mostly shrouded in mystery.